kpsdev1/The-Recipe-Blog/README.md

 ### Recipe Details
 - At the top of the of the recipe details page in the center is the photo of the recipe.
-- If the user who posted the recipe is looking at it, then the delete and edit buttons are at the top right.
+- If the user who posted the recipe is viewing it, then the delete and edit buttons are visible at the top right.
 - Below the image and center is the title of the recipe and the author who has posted it.
 - Below the image to the left you have a like button that shows how many people liked the recipe, the heart will be an empty outline with a 0 next to it if no one has liked it, and it will be filled red if liked.
 - Underneath the like button you have **Description**, **Ingredients** and **Cooking Instructions** fields.
 - Then there is the comment section below this, which has a H2 heading that says **Comment Section**, The comment section has a border around it, and comments have a light grey backgound colour, which makes them stand out.
 The authors name and date is displayed below the comment and there is an edit and delete button in the top right of the comment which is only visible to the author of the comment.
-- Below this is the **Post a Comment** section which has has border around it.
+- Below this is the **Post a Comment** section which has a border around it.
 Inside is the **info** text area where the user can enter their comment and then below that is the green **Post** button.

 ![Recipe details](readme-docs/images/recipe-details.png)
 - - -

 ### Add Recipe Page
-- When a user clicks the **Add Recipe** button on the **recipes** page they are taken to the **Add Recipe page** where they are greeted with a form to enter their recipe.
+- When a user clicks the **Add Recipe** button on the **Recipes** page they are taken to the **Add Recipe page** where they are greeted with a form to enter their recipe.
 - At the top there is a H1 heading that says **Add Your Recipe below** with the form fields beneath it.
 I kept the form big and simple, so that it is easy for the user to use and everything is centered.
-- For the **Description**, **Ingredients** and **Cooking Instructions** fields the summernote widget is used so that a user can easily format their text and style it whatever way they wish.
+- For the **Description**, **Ingredients** and **Cooking Instructions** fields the summernote widget is used so that a user can easily format their text, and style it whatever way they wish.
 - Below this is a **Submit** button that is in green and once clicked the recipe will be submitted and the user returned to the recipe page where they will see their recipe as the first in the list.
 - Beside the **Submit** button there is a orange **Cancel** button that once clicked will bring the user back to the recipe page.